Melanoma Clinical Trial

 ARM A: INDUCTION THERAPY: Patients receive nivolumab intravenously (IV) over 30 minutes on day 1, ipilimumab IV over 30 minutes on day 1, and sargramostim subcutaneously (SC) on days 1-14.
 Treatment repeats every 21 days for 4 cycles in the absence of disease progression or unacceptable toxicity.

 MAINTENANCE THERAPY: Patients receive nivolumab and sargramostim as in induction therapy.
 Patients with partial response (PR), stable disease (SD), or complete response (CR) at 24 weeks may continue maintenance therapy for up to 2 years in the absence of disease progression or unacceptable toxicity.
+Patients undergo magnetic resonance imaging (MRI), computed tomography (CT) scan, tumor biopsy and blood sample collection throughout the study.

 ARM B: INDUCTION THERAPY: Patients receive nivolumab and ipilimumab as in Arm I. Treatment repeats every 21 days for 4 cycles in the absence of disease progression or unacceptable toxicity.

 MAINTENANCE THERAPY: Patients receive nivolumab as in induction therapy.
 Patients with PR, SD, or CR at 24 weeks may continue maintenance therapy for up to 2 years in the absence of disease progression or unacceptable toxicity.
+Patients undergo MRI, CT scan, tumor biopsy and blood sample collection throughout the study.

 After completion of study treatment, patients are followed up every 3 months for 2 years and then every 6 months for 3 years.